New & Used Mercedes-Benz E Class: In Depth

 GET A FREE PRICE QUOTE

-The E-Class is the quintessential Mercedes-Benz.
-There are a variety of models and powertrains available, ranging from turbo diesels, V-6 sedans, and powerful V-8 coupes and AMG wagons.
-With a redesign for 2014, the E-Class competes with the Cadillac ATS, BMW 5-Series, and the Audi A6.
+The Mercedes-Benz E-Class isn't just the quintessential Mercedes-Benz sedan, but a longtime benchmark for rival luxury brands and aspiring automakers alike.
+Through many decades, the E-Class has been offered with a variety of models and powertrains available, ranging from turbo diesels, V-6 sedans, and powerful V-8 coupes and AMG wagons.
+The current 2015 model, fresh off a 2014 redesign, sets the E-Class solidly up against the Cadillac ATS, BMW 5-Series, and the Audi A6.

 Tracing its roots, if not its name, back to just after World War II, the E Class has established itself as one of the leaders in the large/mid-size luxury segment, competing with cars like the BMW 5-Series, Audi A6, and Lexus ES range.
 Priced between $48,000 and $65,000 base excluding the AMG range, the E Class is competitive in its segment on value as well as features.